rustyrussell/bolts/12-offer-encoding.md

 There are two basic payment flows supported by BOLT 12:

 The general user-pays-merchant flow is:
-1. A merchant publishes an *offer* ("send me money"), such as on a web page or a QR code.
+1. A merchant publishes an *offer*, such as on a web page or a QR code.
-2. Every user requests a unique *invoice* over the lightning network using an *invoice_request* message.
+2. Every user requests a unique *invoice* over the lightning network using an *invoice_request* message, which contains the offer fields.
 3. The merchant replies with the *invoice*.
-4. The user makes a payment to the merchant indicated by the invoice.
+4. The user makes a payment to the merchant as indicated by the invoice.

 The merchant-pays-user flow (e.g. ATM or refund):
-1. The merchant provides a user-specific *offer* ("take my money") on a web page or QR code with an amount (for a refund, also a reference to the to-be-refunded invoice).
+1. The merchant publishes an *invoice_request* which contains offer fields which refer to its attempt to send money, including an amount.
-2. The user sends an *invoice* for the amount in the *offer*
+2. The user sends an *invoice* over the lightning network for the amount in the *invoice_request*, using a temporary *invoice key*.
-3. The merchant makes a payment to the user indicated by the invoice.
+3. The merchant confirms the *invoice key* to ensure it's about to pay the correct person, and makes a payment to the invoice.

 ## Payment Proofs and Payer Proofs